how to make scented dryer sheets

 Wool dryer balls have become very popular in recent years, meaning you can buy them just about anywhere.
 However, most dryer balls are unscented.
 If you want to make scented dryer balls, simply add a few drops of safe fragrance oil and let is dry completely (see section above for choosing a safe fragrance).
 Once the fragrance is dry, throw the dryer ball in with your clothes and run a dry cycle as you normally would.

-Just like dryer sheets, we do not recommend putting essential oils on wool dryer balls due to the low flash point of most essential oils.
+Just like dryer sheets, we do not recommend putting essential oils on wool dryer balls unless you know the flash point.
+Always check first.
+If the flash point is high enough, you can use essential oils just like fragrance oils.

 Why make your own dryer sheets?